google/fuzzer-test-suite/tutorial/libFuzzerTutorial.md

 [AddressSanitizer](http://clang.llvm.org/docs/AddressSanitizer.html) is not the only dynamic testing tool that can be combined with fuzzing.
 At the very least try [UBSan](http://clang.llvm.org/docs/UndefinedBehaviorSanitizer.html).
-For example, add `-fsanitize=signed-integer-overflow -fno-sanitize-recover=all` to the build files for the [pcre2 benchmark](./pcre2-10.00) and do some more fuzzing.
+For example, add `-fsanitize=signed-integer-overflow -fno-sanitize-recover=all` to the build flags for the [pcre2 benchmark](../pcre2-10.00) and do some more fuzzing.
 You will see reports like this:
 ```
 src/pcre2_compile.c:5506:19: runtime error: signed integer overflow: 1111111411 * 10 cannot be represented in type 'int'